lehner-lab/DiMSum/docs/INSTALLATION.md

 DiMSum -h
 ```

-## Demo DiMSum
+## DiMSum Demo

-In order to test that you have a working installation of the DiMSum pipeline and all necessary software dependencies, run the [Demo](docs/DEMO.md).
+In order to test that you have a working installation of the DiMSum pipeline and all necessary software dependencies, run the DiMSum [Demo](docs/DEMO.md).